bexilin/Incremental_Shortest_Path/Weekly_progress.md

 # Week 4 (11/14-11/20)

 Implement an incremental solver from paper (Ramalingam, Ganesan, and Thomas Reps.
 "On the computational complexity of dynamic graph problems."
 Theoretical Computer Science 158.1-2 (1996): 233-277.), revise data generator to allow change of flight price in part of the map

+# Week 5 (11/21-11/27)

+Perform experiments to compare the performance of Floyd Warshall solver and the incremental solver on maps of different sizes.